-As part of our extra-curricular provision, the school takes our Ready, Respect, Safe motto Beyond the Classroom.
-This incorporates our PSHE Curriculum, Anti-Bullying strategy, Careers Education, E-Safety and educating students how to safeguard themselves and each other.
+As part of our extra-curricular and extended curricular provision, the school takes our Ready, Respect, Safe motto Beyond the Classroom.
+It’s aim is to educate students on living in the wider world, being active positive citizens (including having healthy relationships) and caring for their health and well being.
+This incorporates our Personal Development Curriculum, Anti-Bullying strategy, Careers Education, E-Safety and educating students how to safeguard themselves and each other.

 We emphasise to students that while their GCSE results are essential for their next steps, their character (skills) will give them the edge over others.
 Throughout their time at Hedingham School, we will be asking students three key questions: